 There’s a certain kind of magic hour in my new kitchen.
 A mid-afternoon faery-spell when the sun pours in and kisses my suncatcher window with light.
 For an hour every winter-noon my kitchen is lost in a dazzle of winking rainbow-light.
 Scattered across the bare wood floors and walls, a small flock of color ripples from left to right, anointing every surface with a ethereal crystal, before they simply disappear, take flight.
 This is my absolute favorite time to create new magic.

 Now, I love snickerdoodles.
-Not just because they are a fun word to throw out at a party and pretend you speak fluent German (despite having some deep German ancestry, I can’t lay claim to knowing much at all of the language!
-Regardless, I’ve been “snickerdoodling” in a heavy German accent every chance I get), but because they are everything a holiday cookie should be: Soft, chewy, crispy, cinnamon-y and sweet.
+Not just because they are a fun word to throw out at a party and pretend you speak German (despite having some deep German ancestry, I can’t lay claim to knowing much at all of the language.
+Regardless, I’ve been “snickerdoodling” every chance I get), but because they are everything a holiday cookie should be: Soft, chewy, crispy, cinnamon-y and sweet.

 As much as I adore the holidays– with all their bright lights and white pines, warm cinnamon and cheer– they can also be (a tad) stressful.
 In the midst of a serious north pole whirlwind of holiday to-do’s, I was grateful for the chance to sit down and play with some of my favorite stress-relieving herbs (in cookie form, of course).
 Stress can come in lots of different guises– wintertime bugs and blues, an entire turkey to roast or a whole evening spent in itchy Christmas sweaters with your uncle Lou.
 Adaptogens, as defined by David Winston, are a kind of deep inner support, helping our bodies “adapt to stress, support normal metabolic processes and restore balance.”
 (If you are interested in learning more about adaptogens, definitely take a peek at David’s book Adaptogens).
 Often called rejuvenatives in other traditions, Adaptogens are herbs that help us to feel graceful, strong and energetic… no matter what stresses may be manifesting in our outward environment.
 In this recipe I’ve included my three favorite adaptogens for coasting through the holiday season: Ginseng, Shatavari and Astragalus.
 One a sunny day, kitchen-rainbowed day this past weekend I put on my flowery apron, turned up some swinging holiday tunes, and got to creating this truly scrumptious batch of relaxing holiday cookies.